Elenterius/Biomancy/README.md

 ### Maven

-Atm there is no dedicated maven, you can use https://www.cursemaven.com/ to include the mod as a dependency.
+Atm there is no dedicated maven, you can use [cursemaven](https://www.cursemaven.com/) or [Modrinth Maven](https://docs.modrinth.com/maven) to include the mod as a dependency.

 ### Contributing